SUSE/ha-sap-terraform-deployments/doc/monitoring.md

         - "10.162.32.238:9002" # 9002: ha_cluster_exporter metrics
 ```

-This will add in prometheus a label `job="cluster-asia-00" from where you can filter your different metrics.
+This will add in prometheus a label `job="hacluster-01` and  `job="hacluster-01`.
+In the grafana dashboard you will have a special switch on the top to switch clusters.

 ### SAP HANA database exporter